zowe/docs-site/docs/user-guide/install-zos.md

-# Zowe server-side installation overview
+# Installing Zowe server-side components

 When you install Zowe&trade; on z/OS, you install the following two parts: